Incoherent charge transport in an organic polariton condensate: Hopping-induced transitions neglecting vibrations

+As noted above, while transitions to states with multiple excitations are possible, their weight is suppressed at large $N$.
+Figure~\ref{fig:novib-other-states} shows numerically that this remains true even for non-vanishing $N_{\text{ex}}/N$.
+Specifically, defining

+then any deviation of $P_{1ex}$ from 1 indicates the total amplitude of processes producing multiple excitations, which is seen to be small.

-Although the probabilities for hopping to cause transitions to the dark states grow at large condensate density, the dominant process in the hopping rate remains the LP channel at all relevant temperatures.
-This is because the Boltzmann weights in Eq.~\eqref{eq:hoprate} suppress transitions to higher excited states.
-As such, the LP state will dominate the hopping rates, as long as $k_B T \lesssim \wrr$.
+Although the probabilities for hopping to excite dark states grow with $\rho_{ex}$, the dominant process in the hopping rate $R$ remains the LP channel at all relevant temperatures.
+This is because the Boltzmann weights in Eq.~\eqref{eq:hoprate} suppress excited final states, so LP state dominates the hopping rates if $k_B T \ll \wrr$.

-{\it With vibrations--} Due to the different vibrational offset of the electronic states $\kup,\kdn,\ket{D}$, the hopping process can excite vibrational modes of both the charged and active molecules.
-Because polaritonic states are delocalized, we must consider the effects of vibronic dressing of the lower polariton on the final states~\cite{HerreraPRL16,Herrera2016a,wu2016,zeb2017}.
-This does however raise an important question: is it possible to excite a single vibronic sideband of the lower polariton condensate state?
-This question arises because in previous work~\cite{Cwik16,Herrera2016a,zeb2017}, one observes that, in the absorption spectrum, there is only a single isolated lower polariton peak, with no vibronic sidebands.
-We thus consider next the excitations that can be created in the hopping process, and how this differs to those seen in the optical absorption spectrum.